Cart 0

 FLEXIBLE/FREESTYLE: Montserrat may be difficult to read or too busy in body copy, especially on websites and in apps.
 We provide Work Sans as alternative.
 On web platforms that have a limited font selection, we suggested Roboto as an alternative.

 FLEXIBLE/FREESTYLE: Here’s a sample proportional typographic hierarchy.
-Extra Bold is used for large headings; Semibold for subheadings, intro paragraphs, and large quotes; Regular or Medium for body copy, but in your choice of Montserrat, Work Sans, or Roboto.
+Extra Bold is used for large headings; Semibold for subheadings, intro paragraphs, and large quotes; Regular or Medium for body copy, but in your choice of Montserrat or Work Sans.

 The larger your type, the tighter the leading (space between lines) should be.